mariebiscuit/mancala/README.md

     - Pockets that are not mancalas have the correct opposites;
     - There are non-negative number of marbles in any holding structure (in hand or pockets);.
     - It is someone's turn in every game state.
-- `init`: Sets up the starting state:
+- `init`: Sets up the starting state, with Integer parameter `n`
     - Player 1 starts first;
     - There are no marbles in hand or in any of the Mancalas;
-    - All non-mancala pockets have the same number of marbles.
+    - All non-mancala pockets have the same `n` number of marbles.
 - `final`: Sets up the endgame state
     - All marbles are in mancalas.
 - `playerNoMarbles`: Helper predicate that for whether for a certain `Board` state, the player with the turn has no more marbles in pockets,
 - `changeTurnKeepBoard`: Helper predicate for whether a given `pre` and `post` state have no difference except that the turn has changed.
 - `otherPockUnchanged`: Helper predicate for whether, except for one specified `Pocket`, all other pockets are unchanged between `pre` and `post` Boards
 - `move`: Predicate for a valid move between `pre` and `post` `Board` states.
 Most of our game logic lies in this predicate.
 It is a valid move if it is one of the events described above in the `bnext` field of the `Board` sig.
 - `traces`: Predicate for a valid flow of game from start to end: that there is a starting state, ending state, and  every state in between is connected by a valid `move` to their next state.
+    - Takes an integer parameter `n` to pass into `init`

 ### Remarks on Design Choices